NeCTAR-RC/tutorials/_cloudstor/02-generate-cloudstor-password.md

 duration: 5
 ---

 1) Go to [CloudStor Dashboard](https://cloudstor.aarnet.edu.au/) and select the university or institution you are based.
-The login process is via AAF and is exactly the same as login to Nectar Cloud Dashboard.
+The login process is via Australian Access Federation (AAF) and is exactly the same as login to Nectar Cloud Dashboard.

 ![CloudStor Login Page]({{site.baseurl}}/assets/images/cloudstor/cloudstor-login-page.png)